 Built as GUARDIANA, renamed SUTHERLAND GRANGE-1911.
 Broken up Rosyth 3 June 1933 [Metal Industries].

-Dates from Oyster Company ledger and Voyage Record Cards as below
+In Oyster Company ledger.
+Dates from Voyage Record Cards and Lloyds List as below

 The Scotsman of 12-09-29 reported SUTHERLAND GRANGE passed Gravesend 10-09-29

 Hull Daily Mail of 06 Jan 1930 reported SUTHERAND GRANGE arrived Hull (King George Dock) from Tollesbury